-Coaching is a process that supports educators to utilize with fidelity their knowledge and skills developed during training.
+Coaching is a process that supports educators to utilize, with fidelity, their knowledge and skills developed during Teaching and Learning Opportunities.
 Coaching is based on building capacity through relationships and facilitative questioning to help an individual or group take action toward goal-setting and achievement of desired goals.
 Coaching includes modeling, observation, reflective questioning, feedback, or other individualized supportive assistance.
+Coaching integrates Teaching and Learning Opportunities and Technical Assistance.

 Coaching supports may be provided to facilitate individual, team and/or systems change: